iamturns/eslint-config-airbnb-typescript/README.md

 This means you are attempting to lint a file that `tsconfig.json` doesn't include.

-A common fix is to create a `tsconfig.eslint.json` file, which extends from your `tsconfig.json` file, and includes all the files you are linting.
+A common fix is to create a `tsconfig.eslint.json` file, which extends your `tsconfig.json` file and includes all files you are linting.

 ```json
 {